 - Hyperpigmentation (change in the color of the skin),

-- Crusty or scaly circles on the skin, normally where hair/fur has been lost,
+- Crusty or scaly circles on the skin, usually where hair/fur has been lost,

 - General skin pain,